|

 40. Cranberry Pecan Cheese Log

 Blend cream cheese with chopped pecans and dried cranberries, shape into a log, and chill until serving.
-It’s festive, flavorful, and ideal for make-ahead prep.
-For smooth slicing, use this cheese spreader set.
+For a recipe version, try this cranberry cheese log recipe.

 What tools make serving appetizers easier?